noundry/DotEnvX/docs/API.md

 ## DotEnv Static Class

-The main entry point for the DotEnvX library.
+The main entry point for the Noundry.DotEnvX library.

 ### Config